ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

 siso_core.default.shop_id: 'MAIN'
 ```

-## Generating invoice PDF and sending it by mail
+## Generating invoice PDF and sending it by email

 At the end of the process the invoice with all the required information is created and stored in the database.
 The invoice is in PDF format, and is sent also as attachment by email.

 To generate the PDF a tool called [`wkhtmltopdf`](http://wkhtmltopdf.org) is used,
-so this tool has to be installed on the server, usinge the last stable version.
+this tool has to be installed on the server, usinge the last stable version.

 The `wkhtmltopdf` tool needs only a URL with a valid HTML and the path where the PDF is going to be generated.